harrysolovay/rescripts/README.md

 Rescripts exposes the three main configurable processes of CRA:

 1. **Webpack** is responsible for both development and production builds.
 This is likely where the bulk of your rescripting will go.
-2. **Development server**––you'll want to configure `devServer` if you need to make use of proxying or are working with APIs that request assets of your site in development (aka. allowing CORS).
+2. **Development server**
-3. **Jest** is for testing your application.
-Rescripts take care of prepping any custom babel configuration to play well with Jest.
+3. **Jest**––Rescripts takes care of prepping any custom babel configuration to play well with Jest.
 If you look at [the testing script](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/scripts/test.js) in `react-scripts`, you'll find comments about plans for a more stable replacement.
 Keyboard blood & tears may ensue.
 Please file issues!

 ### Configuration